oasis-tcs/odata-specs/odata-csdl/14 Vocabulary and Annotation.md

 import, parameter, or return type, the first segment of the path MUST be a parameter name or `$ReturnType`.

-For annotations hosted by a structural or navigation property, the path evaluation rules additionally depend on whether the annotation is embedded or uses targeting:
+For annotations hosted by a structural or navigation property, the path evaluation rules additionally depend upon how the annotation target is specified, as follows:

 - If the annotation uses targeting and the target path starts with an entity container, or the annotation is directly or indirectly embedded in such an